 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period has remained level. - Compared with last week, the signal remained level across the region.
-However, the signal decreased at Aberystwyth (Glan Yr Afon) and Lampeter, and increased at Cardigan. - The rapid increase and increasing trend indicators were triggered at Cardigan during the last reporting period. - There was one sample missing from each of Cardigan and Lampeter.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal increased across the region. - The rapid increase indicator was triggered at Aberystwyth (Glan Yr Afon) and Lampeter during the last reporting period.
+Also, the increasing signal level indicator was triggered at Cardigan. - There was one sample missing from each of Cardigan and Lampeter.